 Of course, it’s never easy to assign a dollar amount to your pain and suffering.
 And knowing that you deserve pain and suffering damages and being able to prove that fact to an insurance adjuster or jury requires significantly different amounts of evidence and legal know-how.

-To learn whether or not you should claim pain and suffering damages as part of your personal injury case, call Mithoff Law’s personal injury lawyers in Houston at 713-654-1122 or contact us online today.
+To learn whether or not you should claim pain and suffering damages as part of your personal injury case, call Mithoff Law’s personal injury lawyers in Houston at 713-654-1122.